 Coyote FAQ

-Broomfield Open Space and Trails frequently accepts calls about coyotes in the Broomfield community.
-These are some of the most common questions we receive regarding coyotes.
+Broomfield Open Space and Trails frequently receives calls about coyotes in the Broomfield community.
+These are some of the most common questions received regarding coyotes.

 Q: Why are there coyotes in my neighborhood, shouldn't they be on Open Space land?